Senior and disabled care from Aging Resources of Central Iowa.

 Not only do these meals, which are given for free, improve and enhance dietary intake and help seniors avoid hunger, they also help prevent disease, fight food insecurity and promote general good health and well-being.
 Additionally, both of the Home-Delivered as well as Congregate Meals offer older adults an opportunity to form new friendships, interact with peers and create informal support networks.

 Nutritious meals are provided at centers in the community.
 Congregate Meals are served to adults 60 years of age and older in Polk, Dallas, and other Iowa Counties.
 Additional services provided during the meal include nutrition screening and education, recreational activities, free health screening, and transportation to the location.
+There is also information on food banks in Iowa.

 Aging Resources of Central Iowa runs the Home-Delivered, or Meals on Wheels Service.
 Food and other supportive services, such as hot meals including during the holidays, are delivered directly to the homes of older individuals as well as the disabled.
 The program is for people with the greatest economic and social need.
 There is help for those with illness, that just left the hospital or that have a incapacitating disability that leaves them isolated or homebound.